What is ube?

 How can I make it?

-There are many different desserts and dishes you can make with ube.
+There are many different desserts and dishes you can make with the Philippine purple yam.
 The absolute easiest way is to mix in some pre-made ube halaya into whatever you are making.
 But, if you want a more authentic recipe, here is how to make traditional ube halaya at home.

 - 2 lbs Filipino purple yam